Tech-invite3GPPspaceIETFspace

 Filtering may be supported by the HTTP GET method.
 It is not supported by any other method.

-The URI query component shall be used for carrying the filter construct.
+The URI query component shall be used for carrying the filter expression.
 The name of the query parameter is "filter".

-XPath 1.0 [15] shall be used for specifying the filter construct.
+Jex [21] shall be used for specifying the filter expression.

-The XPath expression is applied to an XML document constructed based on the following rules:
+The Jex expression is applied to a JSON document document constructed based on the following rules:

-• The root element is the object identified by the path component of the target URI.
-If the path component of the target URI identifies the NRM root (see clause 4.4.4), then the element name of the root element shall be "nrmRoot".
+• The document element is the object identified by the path component of the target URI.
+If the path component of the target URI identifies the NRM root (see clause 4.4.4), then the element name of the document element shall be "nrmRoot".
+The "nrmRoot" element contains the element nodes coming from the top-level objects as its children.

 • The document includes scoped objects only.